Driving with Regulation: Trustworthy and Interpretable Decision-Making for Autonomous Driving with Retrieval-Augmented Reasoning: Method

-To enhance the model's understanding of localized traffic rules and norms, and to fully consider all the related rules from available sources, we developed the Traffic Regulation Retrieval (TRR) Agent, as illustrated in Fig. \ref{fig:trr_architecture}.
+To enhance the model's understanding of local traffic rules and norms, and to fully consider all the related rules from available sources, we developed the Traffic Regulation Retrieval Agent, which employs a two-level retrieval strategy as illustrated in Fig. \ref{fig:trr_architecture}.

-Since different regions have varying sources of traffic rules, we take the United States as an example to demonstrate how the TRR Agent fully considers available sources.
-Due to constitutional reasons, traffic regulations in the U.S. are set by each state rather than the federal government.
-Cities also establish local rules for management.
-To ensure comprehensive coverage, the TRR includes both state and local regulations.
-Additionally, case laws that provide reference for the U.S. judiciary systems and driving manuals that provide extra safety guidelines along with regulations are also considered as important sources and are included in the TRR.
-Therefore we design TRR with an integration of a comprehensive collection of regulatory documents as below: